header-banner-reducehouseholdwaste.jpg

 1. Always follow the ‘Use by’ stamp

 The ‘Use by’ stamp shows when the manufacturer can assure it is safe to eat.
 Experts say these dates should be followed because certain foods can contain dangerous bacteria such as Listeria or Salmonella.
 These bacteria do not give off obvious odours and can grow in perishable meat and dairy foods like raw chicken, soft cheeses, and meats, but also in bagged salads.
 Again, apps can help consumers keep on top of food safety.
-The US Department of Agriculture have developed The FoodKeeper app to advise on how long to keep different kinds of food, and how to store them.
+The US Department of Agriculture has developed The FoodKeeper app to advise on how long to keep different kinds of food and how to store them.

 2. Buy “ugly” fruits & vegetables

 Carrots are straight, cauliflower is white...
 But that’s just what we are used to seeing in supermarkets.
 Cauliflower, for instance, naturally turns yellow in the sun.
-In developed countries, food waste is mainly caused by consumer behaviour and restrictive retail regulations.
+In richer countries, food waste is mainly caused by consumer behaviour and restrictive retail regulations.

 But we can all change our expectations.
-Until now, ‘ugly’ fruit and vegetables have been rejected by strict retail standards – that’s 50 million tons discarded across Europe each year.
+Until now, ‘ugly’ fruits and vegetables have been rejected by strict retail standards – that’s 50 million tons discarded across Europe each year.
 But consumers are starting to realise this, and more supermarkets are offering misshapen fruit and vegetables at discount prices.6

 3. Choose waste-based products

 Try purchasing food items made from recycled food waste.
 Bread is one of the most wasted food types, so some companies are using unwanted bread to brew beer.
 It’s not ground-breaking - the oldest surviving beer recipe by the ancient Mesopotamians uses bread as a key ingredient.
-About 500 kilograms of the uneaten bread can make 4,000 litres of beer.7
+About 500 kilograms of uneaten bread can make 4,000 litres of beer.7

-Sometimes food waste isn’t obvious.
-Making beer with grain generates huge amounts of spent grain which may be just dumped.
+Sometimes, food waste isn’t obvious.
+Making beer with grain generates vast amounts of spent grain which may be just dumped.
 But it could be made into granola bars or bread.8 Likewise, what happens to the pulp produced by making juices?
 See if you can find veggie burgers and snack foods that reuse pulp.9 US company Forager recycle nearly two tons of pulp a week into vegetable chips, and the Rescued Veggie burger was a feature of US sandwich chain Mendocino Farms in 2017.

 4. Ask your local collection about converting food waste into biofuel